-Caribbean Beach Resort, Pop Century, Art of Animation and Disney Riviera Resort – If you are staying at any of these resorts starting September 29 you’ll be able to arrive to Epcot in style in the new Disney Skyliner.
+Caribbean Beach Resort, Pop Century, Art of Animation, and Disney Riviera Resort – If you are staying at any of these resorts, you’ll be able to arrive at EPCOT in style in the new Disney Skyliner.
 It’s also great because it drops you off at the International Gateway, right near all the food!

-Magic Kingdom Resorts – If you are staying at the Contemporary Resort, Bay Lake Tower, Polynesian Resort or Grand Floridian Resort then the best way to get to Epcot is by Monorail.
-Otherwise you can take a bus, drive or ride sharing too.
+Magic Kingdom Resorts – If you are staying at the Contemporary Resort, Bay Lake Tower, Polynesian Resort, or Grand Floridian Resort then the best way to get to EPCOT is by Monorail.
+This can be done from the park itself or any of the Disney Monorail Resorts.
+Otherwise, you can take a bus, drive, or ride-sharing too.